robwinston/sandpit-android/README.md

 # sandpit-android
 Work area for ramping up on Android development.
-Note: when reviewing what's been done, bear in mind that this has been written by someone who is brand new to Android development.
+Note: if considering the use of this code elsewhere, bear in mind that it's been written by someone brand new to Android development.
 As such, it undoubtedly does dumb (or at least non-idiomatic) things in places.

-## Prototyping Framework
+## Prototyping Toolkit

 ### Overview

-This framework is designed to facilitate experimentation with the Android SDK.
+This poor-man's "framework" is designed to facilitate experimentation with the Android SDK.
 Multiple Activity classes under investigation can be run from a single Launcher Activity "automatically" by adopting a few simple conventions.
 This is made possible by the following:

 * Support for dynamically constructing "Switchboard" Activites using a nested approach:
   - Populate a "Main" screen from a list of java packages described in an XML configuration file - this would be spawned by a given Launchable Activity
-  - For each package described in the XML,  populate a "Sub-Main" screen for the Actvities in a given java package
+  - For each package described in the XML,  populate a "Sub-Main" screen for all classes in a given java package whose names end with `Activity`  (as such, creating a "random" class with a name ending in `Activity` is unlikely to do what one wnats).
   - Both of these dynamically populate a "template" View with what they discover

 * This facility relies on a certain amount of configuration by convention -